ynikitenko/lena/docs/source/index.rst

 ..
 It is tested and actively used, but we take no responsibility

-It is intended to help many people in their data analysis, but we don't take responsibility if something goes wrong.
+It is intended to help people in their data analysis, but we don't take responsibility if something goes wrong.

 ..
 English.
 It is intended?